 In 2009 major building works took place.
 The infant room was extended (at the time called the garden room), a new classroom was added to the main building and a log cabin was built in the garden for the youngest children.

-Over the years there have been many problems to contend with - the boiler, the toilets, bees and proposed mergers with North Kilworth.
+Over the years there have been many problems to contend with - the boiler, the toilets, bees and moles.
 The school has closed for epidemics such as whooping cough, measles, influenza and chickenpox.
 There were days off for royal events, flower shows, feast days, elections and snow!
 During the war children had weeks off to help with farm work and crop gathering.
 As the salary of the headteacher depended on good attendance, days off were not good news!

 The church has always played a great part in the development of the school from its early days when William Pearson was its benefactor and it is still at the heart of the village.